To Add on to the Add-On Series…

 The central focus of this design was to provide an away space for the family to play music.
 Jam sessions, lessons, and practicing music were an integral part of this family’s daily life and the incessant noise was becoming a problem.

-As you can see, the heart of the addition is the Studio space.
+As you can see, the heart of the addition is the studio space.
 We also added a bathroom and an office space with a side exterior door.
 The goal with these components was to allow other musicians to enter the house without disturbing the rest of the family.
 Friends can enter the side door, hang out and use the studio, use the bathroom, rock out, etc. without even having to knock on the front door.
 The office room also provides an acoustic buffer between the house proper and the studio space.
 With interior wall insulation and a weather-stripped interior door, the studio is truly free to be its own animal.

 Lastly, another long term goal of the studio space was to remain flexible.
 We carefully considered window placement, lighting, outlets, furniture and closets so as to accommodate a wide variety of uses.

 These projects are two examples of how we’ve greatly improved a home with a rear addition.
 Both of these projects solved acute problems with a modest increase in square footage.
-Next time I will highlight a couple of projects where a very tiny addition totally changes the feel and flow of a house.